Basic approach to delayed intraventricular conduction

 RIGHT AND LEFT BUNDLE BRANCH BLOCKS

 Right and left bundle branch blocks usually reflect intrinsic impairment of conduction in either the right or left bundle system, respectively (intraventricular conduction disturbances).
 Bundle branch block can be chronic or intermittent.
-As an example, transient rate-related bundle branch blocks can occur when the heart rate exceeds some critical value (tachycardia- or acceleration-dependent).
+As an example, transient rate-related bundle branch blocks do not uncommonly occur when the heart rate exceeds some critical value (tachycardia- or acceleration-dependent).
 Bradycardia or deceleration-dependent bundle branch blocks, in which conduction delay occurs when the rate falls below a certain level, are relatively rare.

 The QRS vector in bundle branch block is generally oriented in the direction of the myocardial region in which depolarization is delayed.
 The major late QRS vector is normally directed to the left and posteriorly due to depolarization of the left ventricle.
 However, right bundle branch block (RBBB) delays activation of the right ventricle to the late phase of depolarization (movie 1).
 As a result, the terminal QRS vector is oriented anteriorly and to the right.
 This vector points toward the positive axis of the anterior-posterior lead V1 and away from the positive axis of left-right lead V6.
 Therefore, these changes are represented on the ECG by a late positive wave (rSR) in V1 and a late negative wave (qRS) in V6 (waveform 1 and table 1).To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Goldberger, AL, Goldberger, et al. Goldberger’s Clinical Electrocardiography: A Simplified Approach, 9th, Elsevier, Philadelphia 2013.